Scorecard Research Beacon

-With exactly 50 days to go until Christmas Day, bringing out the boughs of holly now -- even as you're still putting Halloween decorations away -- may make you a happier person, experts say.
+With Christmas near, bringing out the boughs of holly now -- even as you may still be putting fall decorations away -- may make you a happier person, experts say.

-"For most people, decorating for Christmas reminds us of the best times in our lives," said Amy Morin, a Florida-based psychotherapist and the author of "13 Things Mentally Strong People Don't Do."
+"For most people, decorating for Christmas reminds us of the best times in our lives," Amy Morin, a Florida-based psychotherapist and the author of "13 Things Mentally Strong People Don't Do," told "Good Morning America."
 "Thinking of those happy memories stirs up happy feelings."

 Part of the joy that can come from decorating for Christmas comes from nostalgia, which has been shown in studies to stir emotions and increase joy, according to Morin.